-Noroviruses belong to a genus of genetically diverse viruses within the family Caliciviridae which are responsible for acute gastroenteritis in humans and animals.
-As viral culture system is not available, genetic analysis represents the principal method to classify norovirus strains.
-These viruses can be subdivided into genogroups, each of which further segregates into genotypes.
+Noroviruses belong to a genus of genetically diverse viruses within the Caliciviridae family, which are responsible for acute gastroenteritis in humans and animals.
+As a viral culture system is not available, the genetic analysis represents the principal method to classify norovirus strains.
+These viruses can be subdivided into genogroups, each of which is further segregated into genotypes.

 Principles of classification

 Historically, the classification of noroviruses was based on cross-challenge research studies in volunteers and cross-reactivity analyses by immune electron microscopy.
 Such antigenic classification schemes did not exhibit adequate accuracy and reproducibility, which were attributed to the cross-reactivity of antibodies.

 Today the classification is most commonly based on the nucleotide sequence of the open reading frame 2 (ORF2), which encodes the major structural capsid protein.
 These sequences can be subdivided into six genogroups (GI-GVI), consisting of at least 32 genetic clusters or genotypes.
 There are 8 genotypes in GI genogroup, 17 genotypes in GII genogroup, 2 genotypes in GIII genogroup, and one genotype for each of the other three genogroups.

 Most noroviruses affecting humans belong to GI or GII, which are the genogroups with the largest genetic diversity.
 GIV can be also found in humans, while GIII and GV strains are found in cows and mice, respectively.
 Canine norovirus is a recently discovered pathogen in dogs, with strains classified into genogroups IV and VI.